 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 The Telegraph wasfounded by Colonel Arthur B. Sleigh, in June 1855, as The Daily Telegraph and Courier.
 Joseph Moses Levy, the owner of the Sunday Times, was the first publisher of the newspaper.
 Later, Levy became the owner of the paper.
 In 1937, after merging with the Morning Post, it became the Daily Telegraph and Morning Post, and in 1969, it became The Daily Telegraph, sometimes referred to as The Telegraph.
 The Telegraph covers news, politics, sports, technology, business, money, opinion, lifestyle, and travel.
 Chris Evans is the editor, Nick Hugh is the CEO of The Telegraph, andDavid Kingis the Executive Director at Telegraph Media Group (TMG).
-The Telegraph is headquartered in London, UK.

 Analysis / Bias